On bulk deviations for the local behavior of random interlacements: Introduction

 We refer to Remark \ref{rem6.6} 2) for more on this topic.
 We also refer to Remark \ref{rem6.6} 1) where (\ref{0.13}) is used to produce examples for which the right member of (\ref{0.8}) is not a convex function of $\nu$.

 Also, it is perhaps useful to describe the link between the results of the present article and that of \cite{LiSzni15}.
 In \cite{LiSzni15} a large deviation principle was derived for the occupation time profile $\frac{1}{N^d} \;\sum_{x \in D_N} L_{x,u} \;\delta_{\frac{x}{N}}$(viewed as a positive measure), when $D$ is a closed box in $\IR^d$.
-Recast in the present set-up, via approximation, this result amounts, in essence, to the derivation of large deviation principles, as $N$ goes to infinity, for the averages over an arbitrary finite collection of large discrete boxes $D_N^1, \dots, D_N^m$, of the {\it linear} local function $F_0(\ell) = \ell$ (with $R = 0$, see above (\ref{0.2})).
-On the other hand, here, we consider excess deviations for the average over $D_N$ corresponding to a {\it non-linear}, {\it finite-range}, non-decreasing function $F$.
+Recast in the present set-up, via approximation, this result amounts, in essence, to the derivation of large deviation principles, as $N$ goes to infinity, for the random vectors made of the averages of $L_{x,u}$ over boxes $D_N^1, \dots, D_N^m$ defined as in (\ref{0.5}) (with $D^1 \dots, D^m$ arbitrary closed boxes in $\IR^d$).
+In the present framework this only involves the {\it linear} local function $F_0(\ell) = \ell$ (with $R = 0$, see above (\ref{0.2})).
+On the other hand, here, we consider excess deviations for the average over $D_N$ corresponding to a {\it non-linear}, {\it finite-range}, non-decreasing local function $F$.